 for a lower property tax assessment.
 We interviewed Gill, Denson & Company, a local

-, to outline the key steps involved in protesting your Texas
+property tax protest firm, to outline the key steps involved in protesting your Texas

 property taxes.